hetalang/heta-compiler/README.md

 ```

 ## Known issues and limitations

-Some of Heta features are implemented partially for different export formats.
-To see a list of supported features, go to [features support](export-formats#features-support) table.
+To see a list of the supported format features, go to [features support](export-formats#features-support) table.

 The tool is under active development so there are a lot of features to implement.
 To help us prioritize them write an [issue](https://github.com/hetalang/heta-compiler/issues).